joao-frohlich/cpython/Doc/library/functions.rst

-   The *expression* argument is parsed and evaluated as a Python expression (technically speaking, a condition list) using the *globals* and *locals* mappings as global and local namespace.
+   The *expression* argument is parsed and evaluated as a Python expression (technically speaking, a condition list) using the *globals* and *locals* dictionaries as global and local namespace.
 If the *globals* dictionary is present and does not contain a value for the key ``__builtins__``, a reference to the dictionary of the built-in module :mod:`builtins` is inserted under that key before *expression* is parsed.
 That way you can control what builtins are available to the executed code by inserting your own ``__builtins__`` dictionary into *globals* before passing it to :func:`eval`.
-If the *locals* mapping is omitted it defaults to the *globals* dictionary.
-If both mappings are omitted, the expression is executed with the *globals* and *locals* in the environment where :func:`eval` is called.
-Note, *eval()* will only have access to the :term:`nested scopes <nested scope>` (non-locals) in the enclosing environment if they are already referenced in the scope that is calling :func:`eval` (e.g. via a :keyword:`nonlocal` statement).
+If the *locals* dictionary is omitted it defaults to the *globals* dictionary.
+If both dictionaries are omitted, the expression is executed with the *globals* and *locals* in the environment where :func:`eval` is called.
+Note, *eval()* does not have access to the :term:`nested scopes <nested scope>` (non-locals) in the enclosing environment.

    Example: